chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

 METIS
 ~~~~~~~

 METIS is used for mesh partitioning for parallel computing purposes, specifically in cases with simplex grids.
-It can be downloaded `here <http://glaros.dtc.umn.edu/gkhome/metis/metis/download>`_ or through candi.
+It can be downloaded in this `link <http://glaros.dtc.umn.edu/gkhome/metis/metis/download>`_ or through candi.